leetsao1/README-Generator/README.md

   ## Description, Installation, Usage, Contributing, and Tests

-  * ....
+  * good-README is a javascript application that runs on node, and prompts the user a series questions and turns the answers into a formatted README.txt file.

-  * Installation: do this do that
+  * Installation: To use Good-README you must have node installed in your computer.
+NPM packages required are ‘Inquirer’ and ‘Axios’.

-  * Usage: go here do that
+  * Usage: Download and install on desired folder.
+Open the command window and type node index.js to run the program.

   * Contributors: undefined

-  * Test: ////
+  * Test: NA

-  * Questions: ???
+  * Questions: Direct all questions directly to leetsao1@gmail.com